Travel guide

 How many GB do I need for a week in Bosnia?

 Between 3 and 5 GB will cover a week of tourism with maps, WhatsApp, social media, and photos.
-If you share internet with more people or watch videos, increase to 5-10 GB.
-Almost all eSIMs allow you to top up on the fly if you run out, without reinstalling anything.
+If you share internet with more people or watch videos, it goes up to 5-10 GB.
+Almost all eSIMs allow you to top up on the go if you run short, without reinstalling anything.

 Does the same eSIM work for Bosnia and Montenegro?

 It depends on the plan.
 A Bosnia-specific eSIM only covers Bosnia; for a route that includes Montenegro or Serbia, choose a regional Balkan eSIM or combine several plans.
-Check the list of covered countries on the product page before buying to avoid running out of data when crossing borders.
+Check the list of covered countries in the description before buying to avoid running out of data when crossing borders.

 Conclusion

-Bosnia is outside European roaming, so arriving without a data plan is a recipe for an unpleasant bill.
-A travel eSIM gives you reliable coverage in Sarajevo, Mostar, and along your route, at a fixed price and without paperwork.
+Bosnia is outside the European roaming zone, so arriving without a data plan is a recipe for an unpleasant bill.
+A travel eSIM gives you reliable coverage in Sarajevo, Mostar, and on the road, at a fixed price and without paperwork.
 Install your eSIM for Bosnia before you fly and land already connected, with just enough GB for your trip.

 Marc González Sáez